julian-garcia/cookbook/README.md

 - test_search - Verify that search results
 - test_valid_login - User is logged in when correct credentials are used
-- test_view_recipe - Viewing a specific recipe renders expected content You can re-run the above tests by running: `python tests.py -v` on the command line, the results will be redirected to [tests.txt](tests.txt)
+- test_view_recipe - Viewing a specific recipe renders expected content You can re-run the above tests by running: `python tests.py -v` on the command line, the results will be redirected to [tests.txt](tests.txt).
+Source code for the tests: [tests.py](tests.py)

 ## Credits
 ### Media